Hywan/LaMaisonVivante/appliances/dishwasher/vzug-reader/README.md

 FLAGS:
     -h, --help                 Prints help information
-    -c, --print-config-path    Print the configuration path and exit -V, --version              Prints version information
+    -t, --into-thing           Turns this program into a Thing, i.e. a new Web of Things device -c, --print-config-path    Print the configuration path and exit -V, --version              Prints version information

 OPTIONS:
     -a, --address <address>          HTTP address of the VZug adora diswhwasher, e.g. `192.168.1.142:80`.
-This option overwrites the value read from the configuration file -f, --format <format>      Define the kind of outputs [default: Text]  [possible values: Text, Json]
+This option overwrites the value read from the configuration file -f, --format <format>            Define the kind of outputs [default: Text]  [possible values: Text, Json] -p, --thing-port <thing-port>    Port of the Thing.
+Requires `--into-thing` to be effective.
+This option overwrites the value read from the configuration file
 ```

 Use the `--address` option to specify the address.
 That's the only